-Speak to Alleged Offender: A complainant may speak directly to the alleged offender where the incident is minor and the behaviour is expected to be easily addressed by informing him or her that his or her comments or conduct are unwelcome.
+Speak to Alleged Offender: A complainant may speak directly to the alleged offender where the incident is minor, and the behaviour is expected to be easily addressed by informing the alleged offender that their comments or conduct are unwelcome.

-Consult Designated Official: A complainant who feels they have experienced workplace Harassment or Discrimination should report his or her concerns to his or her Designated Official.
+Consult Designated Official: A complainant who feels they have experienced Workplace Harassment or Discrimination should report their concerns to their Designated Official.
 For purposes of this Policy, the "Designated Official" is:

-- (i) The Director of Operations of the Society: For all Staff (excluding the CEO and the Director of Operations of the Society); or - (ii) The Chairperson of the Society: For the CEO; or - (iii) The CEO: For the Director of Operations of the Society and for all Volunteers, directors, officers (excluding the CEO) and members of the Society.
+- (i) The VP, Organizational Effectiveness of the Society: For all Staff (excluding the CEO and the VP, Organizational Effectiveness of the Society); or - (ii) The Chairperson of the Society: For the CEO; or - (iii) The CEO: For the VP, Organizational Effectiveness of the Society and for all Volunteers, directors, officers (excluding the CEO) and members of the Society.